CBGB: 20th century

-In April 1977, The Damned played the club, marking the first time a British punk band had ever played in America.
+In April 1977, the Damned played the club, marking the first time a British punk band had ever played in America.

 During 1975 and 1976, Metropolis Video recorded some shows on film.
 Beginning in 1977, Metropolis Video filmmaker Pat Ivers and partner Emily Armstrong continued to record shows in a project called Advanced TV, later renamed GoNightclubbing.
 Ivers' and Armstrong's films are available at the New York University Fales Library.

 CBGB's two rules were that a band must move its own equipment and play mostly original songs, although regular bands often played one or two covers in set.
 CBGB's growing reputation drew more and more acts from outside New York City.

-In 1978, new wave songwriter Elvis Costello would open shows for The Voidoids, while The Police played at CBGB for their first American gigs.
-Meanwhile, CBGB became famed for Misfits, Television, Patti Smith Group, Mink DeVille, Dead Boys, the Dictators, the Fleshtones, the Voidoids, the Cramps, the B-52's, Blondie, Joan Jett & the Blackhearts, the Shirts, and Talking Heads.
+In 1978, new wave songwriter Elvis Costello would open shows for the Voidoids, while the Police played at CBGB for their first American gigs.
+Meanwhile, CBGB became famed for Misfits, Television, Patti Smith Group, Mink DeVille, Dead Boys, the Dictators, the Fleshtones, the Voidoids, the Cramps, the B-52's, Blondie, Joan Jett & the Blackhearts, the Shirts, Dirty Looks and Talking Heads.
 Yet in the 1980s, hardcore punk's New York underground was CBGB's mainstay.
 Named "thrash day" in a documentary on hardcore, Sunday at CBGB was matinée day, which became an institution, played from afternoon until evening by hardcore bands such as Reagan Youth, Bad Brains, Beastie Boys, Agnostic Front, Murphy's Law, Cro-Mags, Leeway, Warzone, Gorilla Biscuits, Sick of It All, Misfits, Sheer Terror, Stillborn and Youth of Today.

 In 1990, violence inside and outside of the venue prompted Kristal to suspend hardcore bookings, although CBGB brought hardcore back at times.
 CBGB's last several years had no formal bans by genre.